| Endorsed by GLRC Executive Committee on March 2, 2007 I. IntroductionWetlands are important for supporting wildlife, flood control and

 Habitat Initiative, with government and non-government representation,

-will be used to help guide development and implementation
+will be used to help guide development and implementation Provide a stakeholder forum for partners to communicate, leverage

-The Wetlands Initiative will provide an ongoing forum that brings
+resources and identify shared opportunities for partnering The Wetlands Initiative will provide an ongoing forum that brings

 together federal agencies, states, tribes, local governments and other